janpstrunn/eureka-sh/README.md

 ## Requirements

-- You will need a remote git repository in order to use `eureka-sh`
+- You will need a remote git repository in order to use `eureka.sh`

 ## Features